-Bond No
+Bond No.

-Know all by these presents that as (Here insert full name and address or legal title of Contractor) Principal, hereinafter called Principal, and , a corporation duly organized under the laws of the state of(State Organized) , as Obligee hereinafter called the Anniston Housing Authority for the use and benefit of claim ants as herein below defined, in the amount of Dollars (\$) for the payment whereof Principal and Surety bind themselves, their heirs administrators, successors and assigns, jointly and severally, firmly by these preser WHEREAS, Principal has by written agreement dated, 2023, e entered into a contract with the Anniston Housing Authority for Norwood Community Cente er, Anniston Alabama in accordance with drawings and specifications prepared by TDA Architects, LLC, 125 West Columbus Street, Dadeville, Alabama 36853, which contract is by reference made a part hereof, and is hereinafter referred to as the Contract.
+KNOW all by these presents that as (Here insert full name and address or legal title of Contractor) Principal, hereinafter called Principal, and , a corporation duly organized under the laws of the state of(State Organized) , as Obligee, hereinafter called the Anniston Housing Authority / Housing Development Co rporation for the use and benefit of claimants as herein below defined, in the amount of Dollars (\$)

+for the payment whereof Principal and Surety bind themselves, their heirs, executors, administrators, successors and assigns, jointly and severally, firmly by these presents.

+WHEREAS, Principal has by written agreement dated , 2025, entered into a contract with the Anniston Housing Authority / Housing Development Corporation for Pine Avenue Development .